white-st-gang/efr_electronics_intro_task_recources/README.md

 3. Keep your schematics organised and documented with any calculations or important information from a datasheet
 4. Adjust the component properties as needed to fit the specific needs of the project
 5. Learn the keyboard shortcuts!

-  a. change between board layout, 2D, and 3D views with “1”, “2”, “3”
+    1. change between board layout, 2D, and 3D views with “1”, “2”, “3”

-  b. change the grid size when routing with “G”
+    2. change the grid size when routing with “G”
 7. Use a Git GUI, we use "Git Extensions" (https://gitextensions.github.io/) in the team